Smart Points Calculator - Weight Watchers

 SmartPoints Calculation

+The Smart Points calculation is was introduced in 2015.
 In January 2018, Weight Watchers introduced their FreeStyle plan.
-This newest program still uses the SmartPoints and the calculation does not change.
-However, there are many other changes that you may want to check out.
-Read the Freestyle overview to learn more.
+This program still used the SmartPoints and the calculation did not change.
+Read this article to learn more about the freestyle program.

 Smart Points Calculation for Food

 As always, Weight Watcher's plan helps us to make lifelong changes in the way we eat and exercise.
-With this in mind, the new calculation once again helps guide us towards the right foods to help us stay healthy.
+With this in mind, the new calculation once again helped guide us towards the right foods to help us stay healthy.

 • Calories